techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

 The shaded green area represents 5% of the area under the curve, 2.5% each side.
 Since the difference in CTR is negative when Version B performs worse, we have to take both sides into account.
 So, if \\(H_0\\) is true, upon measuring the difference in CTR, there is a 5% chance that it falls in the shaded area and we _incorrectly_ reject \\(H_0\\), committing a type I error or a false positive (we thought we detected an effect that wasn't really there).

 ### The Alternative Model and the Quest for Power

+We are performing a two-sided hypothesis test since we want to detect if version B is doing better OR worse.
+The alternative hypothesis would therefore be that "there is some difference between the click-through rates of versions A and B," i.e. \\(CTR\_a \ne CTR\_b\\).

 Now suppose the alternative hypothesis \\((H_A)\\) is true and the mean CTR for Version B is indeed 1%?
 In this case, we'd expect most of our difference-between-proportions calculations \\((CTR_b - CTR_a)\\)  to be closer to 0.005 (0.010 - 0.005) than to 0.
 Referencing the null model, when this value is greater than the critical value, we reject \\(H_0\\).
 This is exactly what we want.
 If \\(H_A\\) is true, we hope to gather enough evidence to reject \\(H_0\\).
 This then begs the question, "How likely are we to _incorrectly_ fail to reject \\(H_0\\)?"
 When \\(H_A\\) is true and we fail to reject \\(H_0\\), we commit a type II error or a false negative (we thought we didn't detect an effect, though there really was one).
 It's important to understand type I and II errors in order to understand power.
 To summarize,